Lab-1-2

 node index.js

-2. Take a screenshot and name it html.png.
+Take a screenshot and save it as html.png.

 Using sakura.css and normalize.css

-2. Download the files sakura.css and normalize.css to the app folder.
-Make sure to rename then to sakura.css and normalize.css.
+Download the files sakura.css and normalize.css and save them to the app folder.
+Make sure to rename them to sakura.css and normalize.css.

-4. On the app folder create a file named: lab-1-2.html and copy the HTML code below.
+In the app folder create a file named: lab-1-2.html and add the following HTML code:

 <!--